-Is it Hard to Get Disability in NC?
+Is It Hard to Get Social Security Disability in NC?

-It can be hard to obtain Social Security Disability benefits in North Carolina.
-The nonprofit, National Organization of Social Security Claimants’ Representatives (NOSSCR), states that two-thirds of Disability claims are initially denied.
+It can be difficult to obtain SSD (also known as SSDI) benefits in eastern North Carolina.
+The nonprofit National Organization of Social Security Claimants’ Representatives (NOSSCR) states that two-thirds of Disability claims are initially denied.

 However, NOSSCR also reports that many claims are approved when claimants appeal this initial decision to a higher level of review – and there are four different levels within the appeals process in North Carolina.

-An experienced Disability lawyer in Greenville who understands the Disability application, determination, and appeals processes may help improve your chances of getting a favorable result.
+Skilled Greenville disability lawyers who understand the Disability application, determination, and appeals processes may help improve your chances of getting a favorable result.
 Call our firm today at 1-866-900-7078 for a free case evaluation.

 How Much Does Disability Pay in NC?

-How Much Does It Cost to Hire a Disability Lawyer?
+How Much Does It Cost to Hire a Social Security Disability Attorney?

-It does not have to cost a lot to hire a Social Security attorney in Greenville, NC.
-Our law firm operates on a contingency fee basis, and there are no upfront costs.2 We collect a percentage of any total compensation we get for you, and the federal government has mandated that this contingency fee must be limited to 25% of back-due benefits, or $6,000, whichever is less.
+It does not have to cost a lot to hire a Greenville Social Security Disability attorney.
+Our law firm operates on a contingency fee basis, and there are no upfront costs.2 We collect a percentage of any total compensation we get for you, and the federal government has mandated that this contingency fee must be limited to 25% of back-due disability benefits, or $6,000, whichever is less.

-At the Law Offices of James Scott Farrin, we want our clients with disabilities to take care of their health, not worry about paying for representation up front.
-If you are awarded benefits, you don’t pay an attorney’s fee until after you have received your Disability benefits.2
+At the Law Offices of James Scott Farrin, we want our clients with disabilities to take care of their health, not worry about paying for representation upfront.
+If we’re able to help you obtain benefits, you don’t pay an attorney’s fee until after you have received your Disability award.2

-Get Help From Skilled Disability Attorneys in Greenville, NC
+Get Help From Social Security Disability Lawyers in Greenville, NC

 At the Law Offices of James Scott Farrin, several of our Social Security Disability team members have worked inside the SSA.
-We care about our clients and focus our experience and resources towards helping them apply for Disability benefits and appeal denied decisions.
-We understand what types of omissions and mistakes can hurt an application, and we strive to help our clients include all the relevant, factual information needed to help the SSA make their Disability benefit decisions.
+We care about our clients and focus our experience and resources on helping them apply for Disability benefits and appeal denied decisions.
+We understand what types of omissions and mistakes can hurt your claim, and we strive to help our clients include all the medical evidence and information needed to help the SSA make their Disability benefit decisions.

 We are proud to represent our clients with disabilities.
-Our Disability team is all too familiar with North Carolina’s lengthy Social Security Disability hearing wait times.
+Our team is led by a North Carolina State Bar Board Certified Specialist in Social Security Disability law.
+We are all too familiar with North Carolina’s lengthy Social Security Disability hearing wait times.
 As the number of remote hearings increases, the process may become increasingly difficult.
 Our firm relies on proprietary software to help our Social Security Disability lawyers and paralegals try to be as efficient as possible.Text Us